MH-Insights/ecommerce-funnel-conversion/README.md

-# Strategic Funnel Analysis | Ecommerce Optimization
+## Strategic Funnel Analysis for Ecommerce Growth Optimization

-This notebook analyzes user behavior through a multi-step funnel — surfacing where drop-offs occur, which segments convert best, and high-leverage opportunities for growth.
+This notebook analyzes user behavior across a multi-step ecommerce funnel to identify:

+- Where users drop off
+- Which segments convert best
+- High-leverage opportunities to improve UX and drive revenue

+---

-## Highlights
+### Highlights

-- Funnel drop-off visualization
+- Visual funnel breakdown with key drop-off points
-- Cart abandonment diagnosis
+- Deep-dive into cart abandonment (92% drop at payment page)
-- Segment-level insights by device & gender
+- Segment-level performance by device & gender
+- Actionable insights framed for PMs & growth teams
-- PM-aligned takeaways & sprint recommendations
+- Sprint-ready recommendations to test & implement

-## Intended audience: Product and growth teams improving ecom UX and conversion
+---

+### Who This Is For

+Product, growth, and UX teams looking to:
+- Increase conversion rate
+- Prioritize high-ROI experiments
+- Diagnose friction in the checkout journey
+- Make data-driven design decisions

+---

-Built with Python, pandas, seaborn, matplotlib
+*Built using Python, pandas, seaborn, and matplotlib*